Box of reptiles mailed to the wrong address in New York - NewsBreak

 Box of reptiles mailed to the wrong address in New York

-“Needless to say the addressee was quite startled when they opened the box,” Port Chester police wrote on Facebook .
+“Needless to say, the addressee was quite startled when they opened the box,” Port Chester police said on their Facebook.New Rochelle teens get paid while learning from law enforcement

 Police received the call about the reptiles just after noon on Saturday.
-They posted a picture on Sunday of three dark-colored lizards held in a large white container.
+On Sunday, they posted a picture of three dark-colored lizards held in a large white container.
 It was not immediately clear whether there were more reptiles not pictured.

 Comments / 0